Nikolay Bogolyubov: Kiev period (1921–1940)

-Distinctive features of the Kyiv School approach included an emphasis on the computation of solutions (not just a proof of its existence), approximations of periodic solutions, use of the invariant manifolds in the phase space, and applications of a single unified approach to many different problems.
+Distinctive features of the Kiev school approach included an emphasis on the computation of solutions (not just a proof of its existence), approximations of periodic solutions, the use of the invariant manifolds in the phase space, and applications of a single unified approach to many different problems.
 From a control engineering point of view, the key achievement of the Kyiv School was the development by Krylov and Bogolyubov of the describing function method for the analysis of nonlinear control problems.

-In 1936, M. M. Bogolyubov was awarded the title of professor, and from 1936 to 1940, he chaired the Department of Mathematical Physics at Kyiv University In 1939, he was elected a corresponding member of the Academy of Sciences of the Ukrainian SSR (since 1994 – National Academy of Sciences of Ukraine).
-In 1940, after the reunification of Northern Bukovyna with Ukraine, Nikolay Bogolyubov was sent to Chernivtsi to organize mathematical departments at the Faculty of Physics and Mathematics of Chernivtsi State University.
+In 1936, Bogolyubov was awarded the title of professor, and from 1936 to 1940, he chaired the Department of Mathematical Physics at Kiev University.
+In 1939, he was elected a corresponding member of the Academy of Sciences of the Ukrainian SSR.
+In 1940, after northern Bukovina was annexed to the Ukrainian SSR, Bogolyubov was sent to Chernivtsi to organize mathematical departments at the Faculty of Physics and Mathematics of Chernivtsi State University.

-In evacuation (1941–1943)
+Evacuation (1941–1943)

-After the German attack against the Soviet Union on 22 June 1941 (beginning of the Eastern front of World War II), most institutes and universities from the western part were evacuated into the eastern regions, far from the battle lines.
-Nikolay Bogolyubov moved to Ufa, where he became Head of the Departments of Mathematical Analysis at Ufa State Aviation Technical University and at Ufa Pedagogical Institute, remaining on these positions during the period of July 1941 – August 1943.
+Following the German invasion of the Soviet Union on 22 June 1941, most institutes and universities from the western part were evacuated into the eastern regions, far from the battle lines.
+Bogolyubov moved to Ufa, where he became Head of the Departments of Mathematical Analysis at Ufa State Aviation Technical University and at Ufa Pedagogical Institute, remaining in these positions from July 1941 to August 1943.